 Are sectionals better for family rooms?

 Often, yes, because they provide generous seating and a stable shared layout.
-But family-room success depends just as much on durable upholstery, easy cleaning, and enough room for circulation as it does on sofa type.
+But family-room success also depends on durable materials, easy cleaning, and enough circulation space.
+In many homes, best sofa for families choices are decided by maintenance and scale before they are decided by category.

 FAQs